-The Pad Thai Shop is a super tiny restaurant on the side of a back road of Karon Beach.
-It’s so small and modest, you would drive pass it without paying much attention if it wasn’t for its growing reputation… and a large yellow signboard that says ‘The Pad Thai Shop’ of course.
+The Pad Thai Shop is a tiny restaurant on the side of the back road of Karon Beach.
+It’s so small and modest; you would drive past it without paying much attention if it wasn’t for its growing reputation and a large yellow signboard that says ‘The Pad Thai Shop’.
 Despite its success, the shop owner probably chose not to change anything about the shop.
-Plain wood and bricks walls, concrete roof, plastic chairs and plates and a black bare stove as old local shops usual are.
-Yes, you are here for an old-fashioned Pad Thai in a real local shop, not for a fancy meal.
+Bare wood and brick walls, concrete roof, plastic chairs and plates and a bare black stove as old local shops usually are.
+Yes, you are here for an old-fashioned Pad Thai in a real, local shop, not for a fancy meal.

-On the back wall, a large poster displaying a Lonely Planet article about the cook and his specialty is a hint that the chef is well aware of his viral popularity.
-He is a cool looking man and you soon can tell he is not going to rush for you.
-But first you need to go to the ‘counter’ (that’s a wooden table) and place your order.
-The menu also come with photos, translated in English, Russian and Chinese.
-Almost all the dishes cost 50 baht so you don’t have to worry about how much this meal will cost you.
-The lady at the counter speaks a good English, that helps a lot.
+On the back wall, a large poster displaying a Lonely Planet article about the cook and his speciality hints that the chef is well aware of his viral popularity.
+He is a cool-looking man, and you soon can tell he will not rush for you.
+But first, you need to go to the ‘counter’ (a wooden table) and place your order.
+The menu also comes with photos, translated into English, Russian and Chinese.
+Almost all the dishes cost 50 baht, so you don’t have to worry about how much this meal will cost.
+The lady at the counter speaks English, which helps a lot.

-Of course most Farangs go for Pad Thai or Pad See Ew (another type of fried noodles), but they also cook an excellent beef noodle soup (no pork there) which I actually prefer over the Pad Thai.
-But we know you wanted to know about Pad Thai so we did order one.
-I don’t think we need to tell you what a Pad Thai is?
-In the unlikely case you actually don’t know: Pad Thai is a stir-fried rice noodle dish made of rice noodles, eggs, tofu, fish sauce, dried shrimp, garlic or shallots, red chili pepper and palm sugar, served with lime wedges and often peanuts.
-It often come with bean sprouts, garlic chives and sometimes banana leaves on the side.
+Of course, most Farangs go for Pad Thai or Pad See Ew (another type of fried noodles), but they also cook an excellent beef noodle soup (no pork there) which I prefer over Pad Thai.
+But we know you wanted to know about Pad Thai, so we ordered one.
+I don’t think we need to tell you what Pad Thai is.
+In the unlikely case, you don’t know: Pad Thai is a stir-fried rice noodle dish made of rice noodles, eggs, tofu, fish sauce, dried shrimp, garlic or shallots, red chilli pepper and palm sugar, served with lime wedges and often peanuts.
+It usually comes with bean sprouts, garlic chives and sometimes banana leaves on the side.

 The verdict?
-The Pad Thai sure is good… is that the best in Phuket?
-Well, I will have to leave this decision to your judgment because Thai food, especially when simple, can be cooked in so many way you have to find your own sweet spot.
-I found it a little sticky and a bit too sweet to my taste, but it was definitely great.
-So check out the map below and jump on your bike, go get yourself one of the best Pad Thai in Phuket and tell us about it!
+The Pad Thai is good, but is it the best in Phuket?
+Well, I will have to leave this decision to your judgment because Thai food, mostly when simple, can be cooked in so many ways you have to find your sweet spot.
+I found it a little sticky and too sweet to taste, but it was great.
+So check out the map below and jump on your bike; go get yourself one of the best Pad Thai in Phuket and tell us about it!